jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 Figure 6.2.2b.
 Burst Write Cycle With Target Wait State.
 <img src="/DataSheets/TimingDiagrams/PCI Burst Write Cycle Wait Fast.png" height="400"></p>

+#### 3.2 PCI Device as a Bus Driver

+When a PCI device is ready to take ownership of the system bus, it will assert _REQx, where x is the slot designation of the device (0-4).
+Once the current bus cycle has completed (_BB is negated) the arbiter will assert _BB to indicate a bus operation is in progress.
+It will simultaneously assert _GNTx, allowing the requesting PCI device to take ownership of the bus and begin its operation. _GNTx and _BB will remain asserted until _REQx is negated.
+At that time, _GNTx will be negated and _BB will be negated.

+Note: When _BB is asserted and _BG is negated, this allows for bus snooping operations supported by the MC68040.

 ### 7.0 PCI Driven PCI Data Cycle (DMA)